hkakinuma/hkakinuma.github.io/content/authors/admin/_index.en.md

 ---
-bio: Assoc.Prof. of Human Resource Management, University of Marketing and Distribution Sciences, Japan.
+bio: Prof. of Human Resource Management, University of Marketing and Distribution Sciences, Japan.
 education:
   courses:
   - course: Ph.D. in Economics